Complete the steps below to register for the programme.

 If you have been selected for our Master's programme we need to verify your prior academic credentials.
 You will need to send us certified copies of your transcripts and degree certificates.
 Note that you need to send us these documents by post before the deadline (see step 1).
 Photocopies or scans of the original certified documents are not accepted.

-Your diploma and transcripts need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent to the following address:
+Your diploma and transcripts need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent with the printed version of the completed online application form to the following address:

 P.O.
 Box 1030